sympy/sympy/doc/src/explanation/glossary.md

     mathematically manipulating the ODE to produce a {term}`symbolic` {term}`equation` that represents the solution.
 A symbolic ODE solution may including symbolic constants which can represent any numerical value.
-    Numeric algorithms also need to be concerned with things issues caused by floating-point numbers such as loss of precision and numerical stability, whereas symbolic algorithms are not concerned with these things because they compute things exactly.
+    Numeric algorithms are typically designed around issues caused by floating-point numbers such as loss of precision and numerical stability, whereas symbolic algorithms are not concerned with these things because they compute things exactly.

-    Most scientific libraries other than SymPy, including NumPy or SciPy, are strictly numerical, meaning the functions in those libraries can only operate on specific numeric inputs.
+    Most scientific libraries other than SymPy, such as NumPy or SciPy, are strictly numerical, meaning the functions in those libraries can only operate on specific numeric inputs.
 They will not work with SymPy expressions, because their algorithms are not designed to work with symbolic inputs.
 SymPy focuses on symbolic functions, leaving purely numerical code to other tools like NumPy.
+However, SymPy does interface with numerical libraries via tools like {term}`code generation` and {func}`~.lambdify`.

 Number